nashcom/domino-startscript/docs/fail2ban.md

 It uses iptable firewall rules to block IP addresses once an application has reported login failures.
 There are filters for many applications already included.

+## Supported environments

+- Redhat/CentOS and clones with Firewalld
+- Ubuntu with UFW

 ## How does fail2ban work with Domino?

 Domino logs authentication errors in a standardized way for all internet protocols.